 When the group wakes up outside the dungeon they find that two of their friends quickly left the guild and now they are down to Laios the warrior, Marcille the Elven mage, and Chilchuck the halfling sneaky-dude.
 With no finances to buy food and hire new members, Laios comes up with a new idea: the party will forego buying food, head straight back into the dungeon, and eat the local monsters instead.
 They are overheard by Senshi, a dwarf who loves to cook monsters, and quickly wind up recruiting him as they set out to (hopefully) revive their eaten party member before she is entirely digested.

-The story is lighthearted and comical, which matches the fantasy setting that feels more fit for a video game than a serious fantasy story.
+Delicious in Dungeon‘s story is lighthearted and comical, which matches the fantasy setting that feels more fit for a video game than a serious fantasy story.
 Dead people can be easily resurrected, the dungeon has all sorts of themed floors with traps that never stop working, and the monsters that are encountered (and promptly eaten) are all fun takes on familiar creatures like basilisks, living armor, slimes, and man-eating plants.
 At the same time, I was surprised how much effort was put into the little details that make this gamey setting entertaining.
 Especially Laios is kind of a monster fanatic and starts up all sorts ramblings about the lore and mysteries of the creatures they encounter, often weirding out his companions.

 Turning the monsters into food is a gimmick, but it’s a darn good one that the writer Ryuko Kui put a lot of effort into.
 The entire cooking process is narrated and accompanied by full-page pictures displaying the meal, along with an ingredients list.
 This first book chronicles the first few floors of the dungeon and mostly revolves around the all-important question of whether or not you can somehow eat living armor.
 I was having fun reading through it and the book benefits from the nice art-style and superb character designs.
 Especially Senshi cracks me up with his beady eyes.

-I do worry that maybe the joke grows stale over time and this first book hasn’t quite convinced me that the characters can carry the story.
+I do worry that maybe the joke grows stale over time and Delicious in Dungeon’s first book hasn’t quite convinced me that the characters can carry the story.
 They are funny and have a few stories going on, like Marcille feeling like she is of no use to the party and Laios’ quest to save the party’s priest, who is also his sister.
 I am curious enough to give volume 2 a try and do honestly hope the story manages to develop its setting and characters further.
 If you are into fantasy yourself, particularly the more traditional, D&D stuff, then this book is sure to give you a few laughs.